- Students answer formative assessment questions about nitrogen to illicit prior knowledge.

 For the game:

-- One dice per station
+- One die for each station

-- Nitrogen Cycle Visuals
+- Nitrogen powerpoint

-- Homework: Nitrogen Cycle Webquest
+- Copies of the worksheet Nitrogen Cycle Webquest (optional)

 One of the most amazing mutualistic symbiotic relationships involves nitrogen fixing bacteria and the roots of legumes (beans, peas, and clover).
 The bacteria live in the root nodules and receive sugar in exchange for fixing nitrogen for the plant.
 Thus, the relationship is beneficial to both organisms.

-An example of a nitrogen atom’s pathway: An atom of N enters the watershed in an ammonium ion in rain, is converted to nitrate by bacteria in soil, washes out into the stream, is taken up by algae and incorporated into algae protein, washed downstream in dead plant, eaten by an oligochaete, eaten by a fish, passed out in feces, broken down into ammonium and then nitrate by bacteria, and then washed out to sea (use the powerpoint slide to accompany this).
+In the powerpoint: An example of a nitrogen atom’s pathway: An atom of N enters the watershed in an ammonium ion in rain, is converted to nitrate by bacteria in soil, washes out into the stream, is taken up by algae and incorporated into algae protein, washed downstream in dead plant, eaten by an oligochaete, eaten by a fish, passed out in feces, broken down into ammonium and then nitrate by bacteria, and then washed out to sea (use the powerpoint slide to accompany this).

 Bennett, V. 2002.
 “Eutrophication-A Project Lab for Multi-Section Lab Courses.”
 Tested studies for laboratory teaching, Vol 23, M.A.
 O’Donnell, editor.
 Proceedings of the 23rd Workshop Conference of the Association for Biology Laboratory Education (ABLE), 392 pages.
 Ecological Society of America.